-When your Plan A falls apart or blows up in your face and you don’t have a backup, it's normal for life to feel unbalanced and uncertain for awhile.
+When your Plan A blows up in your face and you don’t have a backup, it's normal to feel unbalanced and uncertain for awhile.

-It can be easy to start questioning your judgment or lose trust in your ability to make good choices.
-Maybe you feel trapped, lost, stuck, frustrated, helpless.
-I know I did, at various points in my journey.
-I also felt hopeful, optimistic, and relieved - but those weren't the times when I needed comfort or advice.
+It can be easy to start questioning your judgment or distrust your ability to make good choices.
+Maybe you feel trapped, stuck, or helpless.
+I know I did!
+There were also periods of hope, optimism, and relief - but that wasn't when I needed comfort or advice.

 There is a time for pep talks, and there is a time for someone to sit next to you and rub your back and say, "I'm sorry, sweetie, that sucks.
 You're gonna get through this."
-This post is the latter type (but tune in later for the other stuff!).
+This post is the latter (but check out the article library for the other stuff).

 For reals.
 The time for looking for silver linings and growth opportunities will come.
 Sometimes to get there you have to scream, cry, journal, or vent first.
-Let's face it: starting over kind of sucks - even if, like me, you did it on purpose.
+Let's face it: starting over kind of sucks.

 People try things, and sometimes they don’t work out.
 It doesn't mean you made a bad decision or have poor judgment.
 This situation doesn’t have to define you, and you can learn from it when you're ready to look at it in a new way.
-That doesn't have to happen today.
+(That doesn't have to happen today, btw.)

 ...if you had only been braver, smarter, or more diligent.
 Perfection is not protection against life’s slings and arrows.
 Try not to beat yourself up for not being better.

 You have more resources than you realize.
-It’s normal to be unable to see them right now because marshaling your resources while in a state of panic is like trying to solve a Where’s Waldo when the book is on fire.
+It’s normal to be unaware of them right now because seeing your options while in a state of panic is like trying to solve a crossword puzzle...that's also on fire.
 It’s okay, just know that they’re there.